 Painting on Silk

-Suzanne Punch, BFA Cleveland Institute of Art, has taught workshops in Santa Fe, NM, San Francisco, Los Angeles, Santa Cruz and Mendocino in California, and at the Society of Illustrators in New York.
-Her work has been exhibited in Tokyo and in galleries across the USA and may be seen in Susan Louise Moyer’s books on silk painting.
+Suzanne Punch BFA in Painting from Cleveland Institute of Art in 1984, has taught workshops in Santa Fe, NM, San Francisco, Los Angeles, Santa Cruz and Mendocino in California, and at the Society of Illustrators in New York.
+Painting for the fashion industry in New York, Suzanne has done prototypes and production for Ralph Lauren, Donna Karan, Marchesa, Tracy Feith, Theory, JF and Son, as well as Premiere Vision in Paris.
+Her work has been exhibited in Tokyo and in galleries across the USA and may be seen in Susan Louise Moyer's books on silk painting.

 www.suzannepunch.com